el-wittmer/dream/index.md

 ## About Me

 Hi!
 I'm Elaina — I'm a current iCAN student at University of Illinois Urbana-Champaign (2021-2022 cohort).
 I got my B.A. in Linguistics from Reed College in 2019, where I discovered a love of data wrangling and experimental design.
-I'm interested in a wide range of topics, but currently I'm focusing on graph theory, data visualization, and working with natural language processing.
+The iCAN program has given me the tools to  My research interests are broad but I'm currently focused on graph theory, data visualization, and working with natural language processing.

 ## About My Advisor